Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

 \section{Introduction}

 In the Standard Model (SM) of particle physics, Quantum Chromodynamics (QCD) describes the strong interactions among quarks and gluons.
 At low energies, quarks and gluons are confined inside hadrons, concealing their degrees of freedom in such a way that we must employ an effective field theory (EFT) of hadrons.
-In doing so, we acknowledge as a starting point a still-mysterious experimental fact: Nature first makes hadrons and then assembles nuclei from them \cite{Ericson1988, Weinberg1990288, Ordonez1992459, vanKolck2002191}.
+In doing so, we acknowledge as a starting point a still-mysterious experimental fact: Nature first makes hadrons and then assembles nuclei from them \cite{Ericson1988, Weinberg1990288, Ordonez1992.459, vanKolck2002191}.

 Since nuclei are made of hadrons, the fundamental challenge of nuclear physics is to identify the correct EFT of hadrons and use it to characterize all nuclear physics observations.
-Many such EFTs have been considered \cite{Friar19963085, Burvenich2002044308, Finelli2004449, Rusnak1997495, Nikolaus19921757}.
-Ultimately, the correct choice will both match the observations and be derivable from the SM, i.e. QCD.
+(See the recent review by Hammer et al. \cite{Hammer2020.025004}.)
+Ultimately, the correct choice of EFT will both match the observations and be derivable from the SM, i.e., QCD.

-Chiral perturbation theory (\chiPT) \cite{Weinberg19681568, Weinberg1978327, Coleman19692239, Callan19692247, Gasser1984142, Gasser1985465} is a low-energy perturbative approach to identifying the operators in the EFT of hadrons that are allowed by the global symmetries of the SM.
-It builds on the observation that the up and down quarks ($m_{up}\simeq 6MeV$), $m_{down}\simeq 12$ MeV), as well as the 3 pions ($\pi^\pm,\pi^0$, $m_{\pi}\simeq 140MeV$)--which are pseudo-Nambu-Goldstone bosons (pNGBs) of the chiral symmetry--are all nearly massless compared to the cut-off energy scale in low-energy hadronic physics $\Lambda_{\chi SB} \sim 1GeV$.
+Chiral perturbation theory (\chiPT) \cite{Weinberg19681568, Weinberg1978.327, Coleman19692239, Callan19692247, Gasser1984142, Gasser1985465} is a low-energy perturbative approach to identifying the operators in the EFT of hadrons that are allowed by the global symmetries of the SM.
+It builds on the observation that the up and down quarks ($m_{u}\simeq 6$ MeV, $m_{d}\simeq 12$ MeV), as well as the 3 pions ($\pi^\pm,\pi^0$, $m_{\pi}\simeq 140$ MeV)--which are pseudo-Nambu-Goldstone bosons (pNGBs) of the chiral symmetry--are all nearly massless compared to the cut-off energy scale in low-energy hadronic physics $\Lambda_{\chi SB} \sim 1GeV$.